The Canadian-winter authority guide

 Cold-climate models with proven Canadian-winter performance

-- Trane XV20i — ducted variable-speed; established Canadian dealer network
+Trane XV20i Ducted variable-speed −18°C 10–11 Established Canadian dealer network

-Specific model recommendations should come from your installer based on your home\'s heating load.
-Don\'t fixate on brand — fixate on the spec sheet.
+Specific model recommendations should come from your installer based on your home's heating load.
+Don't fixate on brand — fixate on the spec sheet (specifically: capacity at your provincial design temperature, and ENERGY STAR cold-climate certification).

 Sizing: the single biggest decision